 This year, we automated our land acquisition process, making us the only real estate developer in the country to do so.
-All land deals being evaluated flow

-Business development
+All land deals being evaluated flow through the requisite filters of business development, sales, liaison, and construction on the platform and culminates in a model from which a commercial offer to the land owner is derived.